DIT PERFORMANCE (March 31, 2025)

 Performance information is provided separately on a quarterly basis by Prime, Buchholz & Associates and Wilmington Trust based on security valuations furnished by M&T Bank.
 The average annual returns reflect changes in unit values and assume the automatic reinvestment of dividends.
 The returns are before management fees.

-Fourth Quarter 2024 Commentary
+First Quarter 2025 Commentary

 Dear DIT Participant: